omniaarief/omniaarief/README.md

 - 👀 I’m interested in ...R programming
 - 🌱 I’m currently learning ... new models
 - 💞️ I’m looking to collaborate on ...
 R graphics and models
-- 📫 How to reach me ... by email omniaarief@fsc.bu.edu.eg
+- 📫 How to reach me ... by email omnia.arief@fsc.bu.edu.eg

 <!---
 omniaarief/omniaarief is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.